mmckegg/rust-loop-drop/README.md

 > :warning: **This codebase is not currently intended for use outside of my [music setup][2]**
 >
 > It follows 0-refactor _just make music_ development style, so... eh.
-But here's the code in all it's gory glory, because open source is best source!
+But here's the code in all its gory glory, because open source is best source!

 [![The rig in action, May 2018](assets/the-rig-in-action-may-2018.jpg)][2]